 To reduce the risk of current leakage, wire breakage, smoke, or fire, keep the wiring out of contact with the refrigerant pipes and other parts, especially sharp edges.
-To keep the ceiling and floor from getting wet due to condensation, properly insulate the pipes.

 Use properly rated breakers and fuses (inverter circuit breaker, local switch <switch + fuse>, no-fuse breaker).
 The use of a breaker with a breaking capacity greater than the specified capacity may cause electric shock, malfunctions, smoke, or fire.